The UK Glow worm Survey Home Page

 - Historical list of glow worm sites county by county

 - How to join in the survey

 - Find out more – glow worm books

 - Glow worms – the Movie!
 Plus gallery

 - Your Frequently Asked Questions about glow worms answered

-New for 2013!
-Scottish Glow Worm Survey led by Buglife The UK glow worm survey began in 1990.
+The UK glow worm survey began in 1990.
 It is run by Robin Scagell, and has no official status, funding or affiliation, but exists solely to gather information about a fascinating insect that most people don’t even realise exists in Britain.
 Information comes mostly from members of the public who see glow worms and want to know more about them.
 Before the survey started, it was said that there were fewer than 100 sites where glow worms could be found in the UK.
 The survey has shown that there are in fact hundreds of sites throughout the UK where they can be seen, and more sites are reported every year.
-Please note that we never give out or list details of glow worm sites on private land, other than to bona fide researchers, so if you have glow worms in your garden please tell us without worrying that you will gethordes of unwanted visitors in the dead of night!
-You can report a site to us by post or (preferably) by filling in an online form.
-If you don't wish to give your home address that's OK, but an email address is appreciated so we can contact you if necessary.
+Please note that we never give out or list details of glow worm sites on private land, other than to bona fide researchers, so if you have glow worms in your garden please tell us without worrying that you will get hordes of unwanted visitors in the dead of night!
+You can report a site to us by filling in an online form.
+The survey is now run within the national iRecord database, so results are stored securely and nationally.
 We do not send out any junk mail or sell address lists!
-Oh, and please don’t send any pictures without prior arrangement – too many can overload my mailbox.
+You can add pictures to your records using the report form.

 Looking for The Glow Company?